ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 <a name="SoftwareTestabilityandReviews"> </a>
 ## Software Testability and Reviews

 There are many definitions of the software testability and different papers have given different types of software testability factors and metrics on different perspective.

 We are the opinion that software testability is the degree to which a software artifact facilitates testing in a given test context.
 It is directly related to test effort reduction.
 A lack of testability, like other design faults, is expensive to repair when detected late during software development.
 Therefore, testability should be addressed already during reviews of early development artifacts.

 It is really difficult task to get all the clear view of factors that can affect the software testability with their dominating degree on the software system.
 Even though, we collected six of the factors that affect the software testability, presented below.

-##### 1. Controllability
+#### 1. Controllability

 Controllability is one of the most important factors of testability.
 Controllability is the ease of producing a specific output from a specific input—related to the effective coverage of the declared output domain from the input domain.
 In other words, it is the ability to control input and execution of a component/software under test as required for testing.

 Summernote is composed of several functionalities that are divided into well-defined and separate functions and modules.
-Its controllability depends on the module itself, but overall it is large, and it is easy to predict for most cases all possible situations.
+Its controllability depends on the module itself, but overall, it is large, and is easy to predict for most cases in all possible situations.

 To increase component controllability, component developers need to learn how to construct software components with high controllability.
 The major challenge for them is that they are used to applying specific approaches to supporting program controllability at a certain level to meet the specific requirements for program control and test control.
 They need well-defined software controllability concepts and supporting methodology to help them address component controllability in all phases of a component-based software engineering process.

-##### 2. Observability
+#### 2. Observability

 Software observability indicates how easy it is to observe a program based on its operational behaviors, input parameter values, and actual outputs for a test case.
 The same concept is also applicable to software components to check observability based on component interfaces to see the mapping relationships between the inputs and corresponding outputs.